-In keeping with this scenario, let’s say that after a few months of engaging with this behavior you are feeling awful internally.
-The next week you are going to be reviewed by an ethics committee or compliance director to ensure that all your job behaviors are legal.
+In keeping with this scenario, let’s say that after a few months of engaging with this behaviour you are feeling awful internally.
+The next week you are going to be reviewed by an ethics committee or compliance director to ensure that all your job behaviours are legal.
 They stop at your office, what are you to do?
 Lie?
 Or tell the truth?

->

-> At the Kaufman Law Firm in Los Angeles, we have attorneys who specialize in whistleblower litigation.
+At the Kaufman Law Firm in Los Angeles, we have attorneys who specialize in whistleblower litigation.
 We are aware that not every business practices ethical or legal business practices.
 We also know that when someone attempts to break the silence about these practices, it is common for the whistleblower to experience some kind of retaliation whether it be in the form of threats, demotion, or termination.

 Under California law, it is illegal for employers to wrongfully terminate, demotion, or act in retaliation to an employee who has called out any fraudulent, unlawful, or unethical behaviour.
 Here are the most common types of situations in which whistleblowers find themselves reporting: